imgopt/imageOptAndroid/README.md

     }
 ```
 #### constructURL
-Function to constructImageOptURL to construct an imageOpt URL with query parameters using raw imageUrl and imageView.
+Function to construct an imageOpt URL with query parameters given a raw imageUrl and an imageView.

 ```
 /* Parameters: